angulardart/site-angulardart/src/_codelabs/angular_components/1-base.md

 <li markdown="1">
 Use the tools of your choice to run the base app.

-For example, you could use `pub serve` and then visit `localhost:8080` in any modern web browser.
+For example, you could use `pub serve` and then visit [localhost:8080](http://localhost:8080){: .no-automatic-external}
+in any modern web browser.
 Or you could use WebStorm to run the app in Dartium.
 </li>

 {% include dartium-2.0.html %}